 I’m so grateful to soprano Sarah Dacey for her exquisite performance!

 During the Covid-19 lockdown, I’ve started a series of homemade experimental music videos.
 The series is a quirky antidote to a rather grave situation that has particularly affected the arts and live music-making.
 It was initially inspired in part by Björk’s eccentric tour of her television (you can view that here).
+It’s been a lot of fun to make, and a welcome distraction from isolation.
+You can view the series on Facebook and Twitter @ninawhiteman, and on YouTube (click here for the link).

 I’ve been working for some time now on a piece for organ and electronics.
 This develops my interest in creating maze-like notational environments for performers to navigate.
 In this work, provisionally titled Escape! the score is in the form of a video also visible to the audience.
 It comprises a series of rooms that performers (and audience) navigate in turn under differing time pressures.
 The organ and electronics performers have comparable actions in response to graphic symbols (octave changes, timbre changes, vibrato) and their interaction varies from one leading the other to races through rooms to slow explorations in tandem.